-The American Journal of Public Health surveyed 1,093 male-to-female and female-to-male transgender persons, 44.1 percent of whom reported clinical depression as a result of their stigma, and 33.2 percent who reported anxiety caused by their stigma.
-The researchers in the journal were confident that trans people “clearly fit the minority stress model.”
+The American Journal of Public Health surveyed 1,093 male-to-female and female-to-male transgender persons, 44.1% of whom reported clinical depression as a result of their stigma, and 33.2% who reported anxiety caused by their stigma.
+The researchers in the journal were confident that transgender people “clearly fit the minority stress model.”

 Devastating Levels of Discrimination

 A study released in December 2016 by the National Center for Transgender Equality showed “devastating levels of discrimination in every aspect of life” for transgender people.
-Researchers noted that deep patterns of mistreatment exist between trans people and the general American population, some of which non-trans and/or non-LGBT people may not even be aware they are exhibiting.
-Up to 10 percent of transgender individuals reported being violently treated when they came out to their family, and 8 percent said they were turned out of their home.
+Researchers noted that deep patterns of mistreatment exist between transgender people and the general American population, some of which non-transgender and/or non-LGBT people may not even be aware they are exhibiting.
+Up to 10% of transgender individuals reported being violently treated when they came out to their family, and 8% said they were turned out of their home.
 Others noted similar experiences in schools, workplaces, and public bathrooms and services.

 Transgender and Mental Health